Music Server Placement and the influence of Network Cable and Switches

 “Meridian Audio discovered that RF, picked up by the Ethernet cable, could get into its product (ID40 card) and was unambiguously audible.
 In fact, they heard the difference first and it took them ages to realize that the audio quality improved when the Ethernet cable was removed.
 They then worked around the problem, initially in the Anniversary 808 by using RF suppressors on the cables, and subsequently with the development of the ID41 card which has much better E/M isolation”.

-So, what I tried was to setup the MD600 inside a cabinet in the kitchen, as can be seen in the top most picture.
+So, what I tried was to set up the MD600 inside a cabinet in the kitchen, as can be seen in the topmost picture.
 There were no extra switches, only a longer cable of a different brand than the one used when the MD600 was sitting in the Spider rack.
 Guess what?
 The sound was terrible.
-Somehow, the boxyness of the cabinet worked its way into the MD600 and the signal that it output.
+Somehow, the boxiness of the cabinet worked its way into the MD600 and the signal that it outputs.
 Not only that, the vibration was now amplified so much that it was audible through the entire listening room and even in the hallway.
-Clearly this was no good solution.
-To make sure that I wasn’t hearing things, I reinstalled the MD600 in its original place and subtstituted only the short UTP cable for the longer one that I used for the test in the kitchen.
+Clearly, this was no good solution.
+To make sure that I wasn’t hearing things, I reinstalled the MD600 in its original place and substituted only the short UTP cable for the longer one that I used for the test in the kitchen.
 Believe it or not, but the difference was clearly audible, the one cable sounding mellow and laidback and the other more precise and articulate, but also more forward and less fluid.

 But I wasn’t entirely happy having the MD600 sit right next to the subwoofer.
 After I sold the Levinson DAC, there was free space in the Spider rack, and the MD600 moved there.
 Would you believe me if I said that the sound changed?
 A lot?
 Setup on the Spider’s bottom level, the bass was much more powerful, mids had more attack and sadly for me, the treble was also a little drier.
 But overall this was technically a better presentation, so I pulled out the tweaks in an effort to soften the sound ever so slightly again.